Phyllosticta

 Phyllosticta is a genus of fungi.
 Many of the species in this genus are common and important plant pathogens.
 They typically infect the foliage and cause tannish-gray leaf spots with dark brown to purple borders.
 However, Phyllosticta may also infect fruit and stems.
 Yield loss is a common consequence of Phyllosticta infection.
+Representatives of the genus are found worldwide and on a wide range of plant hosts.